3rd to 7th Cervical Vertebrae

 • The pedicles are perforated by a foramen in addition to the intervertebral foramen.

-• The transverse process is divided into two divisions from third to sixth.
+• The transverse process is divided into two divisions from the third to the sixth vertebra.

-• The spines increases in height from third to last and the last is the tallest.
+• The spines increase in height from the third to the last, with the last being the tallest.

-• Usually two intervertebral foramen in each side of the arch.
+• Usually, there are two intervertebral foramina on each side of the arch.

 Dog

-• The third, fourth and fifth cervicals: The bodies are relatively longer and are compressed dorso-ventrally.
+• The third, fourth, and fifth cervical vertebrae: The bodies are relatively longer and compressed dorso-ventrally.

-• The sixth cervical: The lower plate like division of the transverse process is extensive and is ridged on its medial face.
+• The sixth cervical vertebra: The lower, plate-like division of the transverse process is extensive and ridged on its medial face.

 Rabbit

-• The bodies of these vertebrae are rod like.
+• The bodies of the cervical vertebrae are rod-like in fowl.

-• The anterior extremity of each vertebra is concave from side to side and convex from above downward and the posterior extremity presents the reverse condition i.e. convex from side to side and concave from above downwards, which admits a great degree of movement in this region.
+• The anterior extremity of each vertebra is concave from side to side and convex from above downward, while the posterior extremity presents the reverse condition—i.e., convex from side to side and concave from above downward—which allows a great degree of movement in this region.

-• The transverse processes arise from under the anterior articular process and are prolonged behind by spicules of bone – the styloid process.
-The latter represent cervical ribs.
+• The transverse processes arise from below the anterior articular process and are prolonged behind by spicules of bone—the styloid processes.
+These represent cervical ribs.

-• Foramen transversarium is present.
-No facets for the head of the first rib are present on the body of fourteenth.
+• The foramen transversarium is present.
+No facets for the head of the first rib are present on the body of the fourteenth cervical vertebra.

 Scroll to Top